 - 2 Layer Cake: If desired, you can divide the batter between two 9 inch cake pans.
 Bake time will be a few minutes shorter– keep a close eye on the cakes at 20 minutes and check for doneness with a toothpick.

 - Cake Flour: For the best results, I strongly recommend cake flour.
 You can find it in the baking aisle and I have many more recipes using it.
-If you cannot get your hands on cake flour, you can make a DIY version from all-purpose flour and cornstarch as instructed in these recipe notes.
-The cake will not be as light and fluffy.
+If you cannot get your hands on cake flour, you can make a DIY cake flour substitute.

 - Why is everything at room temperature?
 All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
 Read here for more information.